mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 ![Encoder-Decoder](./pics/encoder_decoder_sequences.png)

 Note that the encoder-decoder architecture doesn't need to be formed by RNNs cells only!
 It can consists of CNNs, too.
 That way, we can generate image captions!
-They idea is that we input an image to the CNN encoder, which creates a image representation vectors, which is then fed to a RNN decoder which composes a sentence.
+They idea is that we input an image to the CNN encoder, which creates image representation vectors, which is then fed to a RNN decoder which composes a sentence.

 ### 7.3 Elective: Text Sentiment Analysis